Back and Neck Pain

 What is back and neck pain?

 Neck pain occurs in the area of the cervical vertebrae in your neck.
-Due to its location and range of motion, your neck is often left unprotected and at risk for injury.
+Because of its location and range of motion, your neck is often left unprotected and at risk for injury.

 Pain in your back or neck area can come on suddenly and intensely.
 Chronic pain lasts for weeks, months, or even years.
-The pain can be continuous or intermittent.
+The pain can be constant or come and go.

 What causes back and neck pain?

-Even with today's technology, the exact cause of back and neck pain is difficult to determine.
-In most cases, back and neck pain may have many different causes, including any of the following:
+Even with today's technology, the exact cause of back and neck pain is hard to find.
+In most cases, back and neck pain may have many different causes.
+They include:

 - Overuse, strenuous activity, or improper use, such as repetitive or heavy lifting